-He shares with us his journey into Architecture, his transition of pursuing his BArch in Bangalore to then pursuing his PhD in the states.
-We then talk about Design, the definition of “Design”, cognitive design, decoding the thought process of an architect, how technology influences the world and a whole lot more.
+He shares with us his journey into Architecture, his transition from pursuing his BArch in Bangalore to then pursuing his Ph.D. in the states.
+We then talk about Design, the definition of “Design”, cognitive design, decoding the thought process of an architect, how technology influences the world, and a whole lot more.

 00:00 – Introduction